 Review and Evaluation Process

-Various activities within the Plan will be performed according to schedules established for those specific activities, such as routine monitoring; stream restoration; installation of BMPs; ;; and comprehensive studies.
+Various activities within the Plan will be performed according to schedules established for those specific activities, such as routine monitoring; stream restoration; installation/maintenance of BMPs; estimating P reductions from BMPs; water quality monitoring; and completion/evaluation of comprehensive studies.

 As each activity is performed, the individual or organization responsible for that activity will report the results to all members of the LMPT for review and consideration if the information warrants making any immediate adjustments to the Plan.
 These reviews will assess the following areas: